 However, did you know that Clownfish are just one of several Anemonefish you may see on a visit to Cairns’ Great Barrier Reef?
 12 species of Anemonefish inhabit Australian waters.
 All can easily be seen snorkelling or diving.
 On Cairns’ Great Barrier Reef you can find Nemo and his friends.

 All Anemonefish share one common trait, they live in sea anemones.
 Sea anemones require sunlight for photosynthesis and for this reason, they are generally found in clear, shallow waters.
-These soft bodied organisms have stinging cells in their tentacles, which the Anemonefish protect themselves from with a mucus body covering.
+These soft bodied organisms have stinging cells in their tentacles, similar to the tentacles of a Jellyfish, which the Anemonefish protect themselves from with a mucus body covering.

 Sea anemones vary in size, as does the population of Anemonefish that may inhabit them, growing anywhere from one pair to several fish.
 All Anemonefish communities are dominated by a large female, who shares her home with smaller males.

 Interestingly, Anemonefish are one of the few fish species that hatches as a male, but can turn itself into a female if circumstances require.
 This is known as Protandrous Hermaphroditism.
 If the female in the colony dies, then the dominant male becomes the female.
 In turn, a smaller male will become the dominant male of the sea anemone home.

 Anemonefish eggs are laid in or near the anemone, and tended by the adults.
 Juvenile Anemonefish are adorable and move very fast!
 In fact, just one day after hatching, these cute little critters can move 9.5 body lengths per second – making them faster than most Olympic swimmers!
 If you are lucky enough to see one, you will be mesmerised by its beauty and speed.